dell/csm-docs/content/v1/csidriver/features/unity.md

 ```

 ## Volume Health Monitoring
-CSI Driver for Unity now supports volume health monitoring.
+CSI Driver for Unity supports volume health monitoring.
 This is an alpha feature and requires feature gate to be enabled by setting command line arguments `--feature-gates="...,CSIVolumeHealth=true"`.
 This feature:
 1. Reports on the condition of the underlying volumes via events when a volume condition is abnormal.
 We can watch the events on the describe of pvc `kubectl describe pvc <pvc name> -n <namespace>`
 2. Collects the volume stats.
 We can see the volume usage in the node logs `kubectl logs <nodepod> -n <namespacename> -c driver`
 By default this is disabled in CSI Driver for Unity.
-You will have to set the `volumeHealthMonitor.enable` flag for controller, node or for both in `values.yaml` to get the volume stats and volume condition.
+You will have to set the `healthMonitor.enable` flag for controller, node or for both in `values.yaml` to get the volume stats and volume condition.

+## Dynamic Logging Configuration
+This feature is introduced in CSI Driver for unity version 2.0.0.

 ### Helm based installation
 As part of driver installation, a ConfigMap with the name `unity-config-params` is created, which contains an attribute `CSI_LOG_LEVEL` which specifies the current log level of CSI driver.